datngu/sarek_offline/README_old.md

 # 3. Download Reference Files

-To run GATK tools, you need to download the reference files from the GATK bundle Google Cloud Storage.
+To able running GATK tools, you need to download the reference files from GATK bundle google cloud storage.
-We will download the reference files for the hg38 assembly.
-You can adjust for other assemblies if needed.
+We will download the reference files for hg38 assembly, you can adjust for other assemblies if needed.

 ```bash